 Eye contact with a hard stare: Direct eye contact with a hard stare (tense body posture) means arousal.
 This can be good or bad!
 Make sure you look for other body signals to figure out if your dog is in a playful mood or about to show aggression.

 Whale eye: This happens when the dog is afraid to look at you, so he will actually turn his head the other way.
 At the same time he is not sure he should take his eyes off you, so with his head pointing away from you he will try to look at you!
 It is call a whale eye because you can see the white of their eyes.
 Dogs that have "whale eyes" are afraid and feel threatened.

 Basic dog body language of fearful dogs includes mouth displays from showing teeth to growling and snarling.
 However, you will see that there are many ways in which dogs can show their teeth and each one has a slightly different meaning.

 Tell us what YOUR dog is saying!

-Learning about basic dog body language is a great way to bond with your dog.
+showing teeth is not always a threat.
+Understanding basic dog body language is a great way to bond with your pooch.

 During playtime dogs make lots of body signals.
 If you think your dog (or someone else's dos is afraid) the best thing to do is to hold the dog that is chasing for a few seconds and watch the dog that is being chased.
 If the dog come around and wants to keep playing, everything is fine.
 However if the dog takes this chance to escape and hide, he was not having fun.

 Always make breaks during dog play, it is very easy for them to get over excited or for a fearful dog to start attacking because he will he has no escape.